aseidelo/BrWac2Wiki/README.md

 # BrWac2Wiki
 Official repo for the dataset BrWac2Wiki.
-Contains scripts for the generation of the dataset.

 __The challenge: Generate Brazilian Wikipedia articles from multiple website texts!__